bdjameson/bdjameson/README.md

 My work spans diverse marine environments connected by strong geochemical gradients:

 - 🌊 Mesopelagic open ocean
-- 🟦 Oxygen-deficient zones
+- 🫧 Oxygen-deficient zones
-- 🟫 Coastal & continental margin sediments
 - 🪸 Coral reefs
+- 🪨 Coastal & continental margin sediments

 Across systems, my goal is to understand how the invisible majority of life in the ocean **structures ecosystems** and **shapes Earth’s climate trajectory**.